-Vegetation within the subject site consisted of 19 planted native trees and areas of lawn.
-Trees consisted of 9 Small-leaved Fig (Ficus obliqua) and 13 Port Jackson Fig (Ficus rubiginosa).
-All 19 trees surveyed are above 5 m in height (Niche 2018).
-The tree to be removed is labelled number 11, Figure 2 and is a Port Jackson Fig (Ficus rubiginosa).
+Vegetation within the subject site consisted of three planted native trees and an area of lawn.
+Trees consisted of three Port Jackson Figs (Ficus rubiginosa).
+All three trees surveyed are greater than 5 m in height.
+The trees to be removed are labelled 1 to 5 (Tree Report 2021, Figure 2).

-No key habitat features such as hollows or nests were recorded during survey.
-No evidence of threatened species (such as flying fox scat) was recorded within the subject site.
-The tree to be removed is small and unlikely to produce large quantities of fruit or flowers.
-As such, the tree is considered unlikely to provide important habitat for threatened species, such as roosting or significant foraging habitat for flying foxes.
+No key habitat features such as hollows or nests were recorded during the survey.
+No evidence of threatened species (such as flying fox scats) was recorded within the subject site.
+The trees to be removed are unlikely to produce large quantities of fruit or flowers.
+As such, the tree is considered unlikely to provide important habitat for threatened species, such as roosting or significant foraging habitat for Greyheaded Flying-foxes.

-While the study area was considered to provide potential habitat for a number of threatened fauna, most of these would use such habitat rarely and would not be reliant upon it for survival or important breeding habitat.
+While the subject area was considered to provide potential habitat for a number of threatened fauna, most of these would use such habitat rarely and would not be reliant upon it for survival or important breeding habitat.